Isabelle’s Writing Space

 Writing Space #2

-Welcome to our second peek into a Headland writer’s space, part of our Issue 12 series; three authors share where they wrote their piece in the current issue.
+Welcome to our second peek into a Headland writer’s space, part of our Issue 12 series; three authors share where they wrote their piece.
 Last weekend we posted Carly Thomas’ piece about her “very own room just for writing in.”
-This week we’re sharing some thoughts from Isabelle McNeur, author of ‘Holes’, about her writing spots, and getting the work done.
+This week we’re sharing some thoughts from Isabelle McNeur, author of 'Holes', about her writing spots, and getting the work done.

 Isabelle studies at Victoria University of Wellington, where she has completed several IIML courses and plans to complete more.
 In 2015 she won the Margret Mahy Award for Best Folio at the Hagley Writers’ Institute, and in 2017 she won the Prize for Original Composition in at the IIML.
 In February she was a recipient of the 2018 NZSA / Hachette Mentor Program.
 Her writing has been published in journals such as Starling and Aoterotica.